Renkineko/solarus-website-pages/zmosdx-written/chap01.en_US.md

 Once next to the crystal switch, lower the orange studs, move on, then lower the bruises.
 Now you have to launch the boomerang and rush north before it reaches the teleporter to be on the blue pads before they go back up.
 Namely that during the animation where Link launches the Boomerang, you can already press up, it will not change direction before the boomerang is launched.

 You can now go under the platform leading to the lower floor.
 Beware of Bubble (an invincible enemy that will kill you), and kill all enemies.
 It will have to be done in each room to be able to advance.
 In the second room, the Bubbles are always going in the same direction, let them go and follow them at a respectable distance.
-If you find yourself in bad shape, hide yourself near a torch, as far as possible from the center of the room, and be ready to welcome the Popos in case (the Bubbles should not be able to reach you).
+If you find yourself in bad shape, hide yourself near a torch, as far as possible from the center of the room, and be ready to welcome the Tentacles in case (the Bubbles should not be able to reach you).
 The vases in the last room contain hearts as needed.
 Jump in the hole.

 You end up in a mini labyrinth.
 Take the left towards the pot, go straight to meet a cross where there are four pots: take to the left to pass between these four pots.
 Before the ground becomes dark, go south: the north is trapped and will prevent you from passing.
 You can recover **Piece of Heart #02**.
 Return to the crossing with the four pots, and this time take a right.
 Do not take the teleporter and go instead to the orange studs.
 Follow the wall on the left to the statue and pull it a notch.
 Take the opportunity to activate the crystal switch.
 You can do it either diagonally from the orange studs, or face it and quickly go north to climb the orange studs as they are down.
 Rewind way to retrieve the chest: it contains **20 rupees**.